 - gallbladder packed with calculi preventing catheter insertion

-- check full blood count and coagulation profile to assess the risk of haemorrhage
+- check full blood count and coagulation profile to assess the risk of hemorrhage

 - obtain informed consent for the procedure

-- arrange analgesia and sedation arranged according to patient confort and institution protocols.
+- arrange analgesia and sedation arranged according to patient comfort and institution protocols

 Laboratory parameters for a safe procedure